"it is part of you - you are part of it.

 Dig, man.
 Dig.

-The plot after that involves a plan to bust out of jail by putting all the remaining blotter pages in a vat of mashed potatoes, thus drugging the prison population so they can sail past the prison walls in a balloon, after first hypnotizing the guards with an electric rainbow colored trash can dance.
-Carol Channing follows her daughter out to God's yacht meanwhile, hippies in tow.
-When Gleason fails to kiss Blue Chips, God orders her daughter's death but by then everyone is tripping way too hard to load a gun without hallucinating smiley faces on the bullets.
-Channing boards the yacht like a British admiral and sings the drecky/catchy theme song.
+The plot after that involves the now awakened Tony's plan to bust out of jail by putting all the remaining blotter pages in a vat of mashed potatoes, thus drugging the entire prison population and creating so much confusion Gleason and his cellmates can sail past the prison walls in a balloon filled with their hopes and aspirations (after first hypnotizing the guards with an electric rainbow colored trash can dance, set to unbearably trite Nilsson music).
+Carol Channing turns navy admiral, the hippies turned into her galley slaves, as she pursues her daughter yachtward.
+When Tony fails to kiss Blue Chips, God orders her daughter's death, but by then everyone is tripping way too hard to load a gun without hallucinating smiley faces on the bullets.
+Channing sings the drecky/catchy theme song.
+What was the name of it?
+I had the lyre lick sheep here somewhere... whoa, leer -ick sheep... that... sounds.... right.
+Sounds Oww-nnnns

 "...
 I was hanging around with friends from the Hog Farm, who were extras in the movie.
 Skidoo was pro-acid propaganda thinly disguised as a comedy adventure ...
 One of the characters in Skidoo was a Mafia chieftain named God.
 Screenwriter Bill Cannon had suggested Groucho Marx for the part ...
 [Groucho] was concerned about the script of Skidoo because it pretty much advocated LSD which he had never tried, but he was curious.
 Moreover, he felt a certain responsibility to his young audience not to steer them wrong, so could I possibly get him some pure stuff and would I care to accompany him on a trip.
 I did not play hard to get.
 We arranged to ingest those little white tablets one afternoon at the home of an actress in Beverly Hills ...